-Goal Outcome/ Objective Intervention/ Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed NYSDOH Goal 3.1: Increase screening rates for cardiovascular disease, diabetes and breast, cervical NYSDOH Objective 3.3.1: By December 31, 2018, increase by 5% the percentage of Establish clinical- community linkages that connect patients to self-management a.
-Completed calendar for 2017.
-HealthAlliance and People's Place are the co- lead agencies.
-HealthAlliance staff Site clientele a.
-April 2017 b.
-May Yes.
-Connects with Ulster County and colorectal cancers, especially among disparate populations.
-NYSDOH Goal #3.3: Promote adults 18 and over who have tested for high blood sugar within the past three years. education and community resources.
-Foster collaboration among community- b.
-Scheduled events at People's Place. c.
-Collect data Collaborates with: - The Institute residents Able to take referrals 2017 c.
-Hold events Spring - population with an income less than \$25k.
-People's culturally relevant chronic disease self-management education.
-NYSDOH Objective 3.1.4: By December 31, 2018, increase by at least 5% the percentage based organizations, the education and faith-based sectors, independent living on the number of people educated, the number of for Family Health - Local medical Fall in 2017, evaluate and Place is at the very heart of the disparity Build partnerships with community agencies that serve disparate communities. of adults with arthritis, asthma, cardiovascular disease or diabetes who have taken a course or centers, businesses and clinicians to identify underserved groups and implement people screened and the number of practices repeat in 2018. population being targeted.
-Promote the use of evidence-based interventions to prevent or manage chronic disease. class to learn how to manage their condition. programs to improve access to preventive services. interventions completed.
+Goal Outcome/ Objective Intervention/ Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed NYSDOH Goal 3.1: Increase NYSDOH Objective Establish clinical- a.
+Completed HealthAlliance HealthAlliance a.
+April Yes. screening rates for 3.3.1: By December 31, community linkages calendar for and People's staff 2017 Connects cardiovascular disease, 2018, increase by 5% that connect patients 2017.
+Place are the co- with Ulster diabetes and breast, cervical the percentage of to self-management lead agencies.
+Site clientele b.
+May County and colorectal cancers, adults 18 and over who education and b.
+Scheduled residents 2017 population especially among disparate have tested for high community resources. events at Collaborates with an populations. blood sugar within the People's Place. with: Able to take c.
+Hold income less past three years.
+Foster collaboration referrals events than \$25k.
+NYSDOH Goal #3.3: Promote among community- c.
+Collect data - The Institute Spring - People's culturally relevant chronic NYSDOH Objective based organizations, on the number for Family Fall in Place is at disease self-management 3.1.4: By December 31, the education and of people Health 2017, the very education.
+2018, increase by at faith-based sectors, educated, the evaluate heart of the least 5% the percentage independent living number of - Local medical and disparity Build partnerships with of adults with arthritis, centers, businesses people practices repeat in population community agencies that asthma, cardiovascular and clinicians to screened 2018. being serve disparate communities. disease or diabetes who identify underserved and the targeted. have taken a course or groups and implement number of Promote the use of class to learn how to programs to improve interventions evidence-based manage their condition. access to preventive completed. interventions to prevent or services. manage chronic disease.